ballerina-platform/module-ballerina-random/README.md

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

-2. Export Github Personal access token with read package permissions as follows,
+2. Export your Github Personal access token with the read package permissions as follows.

               export packageUser=<Username>
               export packagePAT=<Personal access token>